 Estate planning allows you to prepare for the future and help ensure the carrying out of your affairs to your wishes.
-Part of that is planning for your loved ones to receive assets that may enable them to do certain things like go to college or ease the way for them to own a house after you are no longer here to do so yourself.
+Part of that is planning for your loved ones to receive assets that may enable them to do certain things like go to college or purchase a home of their own after you are no longer here to help.

-Taxes are a natural and important part of any functioning society.
-It is important to factor them in during planning so you know their potential impact on what you plan to leave behind for your loved ones.
+Taxes are a natural and important part of any functioning society, but that doesn’t mean they should be ignored.
+It is important to understand the implications of certain taxes and their potential impact on what you leave behind for your loved ones.

-Virginia is one of the states that does not levy an estate tax of any form.
-The state does not have an inheritance tax or a gift tax.
+Virginia is one of the states that does not currently levy an estate tax on the estate of any person who dies with assets situated within the Commonwealth.
+Virginia also does not have an inheritance tax or a state gift tax.

 2. Virginia does have a probate tax